Lehmer sieve: Construction

 Built in 1932, a device using gears was shown at the Century of Progress exposition in Chicago.
 These had gears representing numbers, just as the chains had before, with holes.
 Holes left open were the remainders sought.
-When the holes lined up, a light at one end of the device shone on a photocell at the other, which could stop the machine, allowing the observation of a solution.
+When the holes lined up, a light at one end of the device shone on a photocell at the other, which could stop the machine.
+The machine could then be wound backwards to find the point at which the light had shone, allowing the observation of a solution.
 This incarnation allowed checking of five thousand combinations a second.

 In 1936, a version was built using 16 mm film instead of chains, with holes in the film instead of rods.
 Brushes against the rollers would make electrical contact when the hole reached the top.
 Again, a full sequence of holes created a complete circuit, indicating a solution.

-Several Lehmer sieves are on display at the Computer History Museum.
+Several Lehmer sieves (and the Bicycle Sieve replica) are on display at the Computer History Museum.
 Since then, the same basic idea has been used to design sieves in integrated circuits or software.